dnnsoftware/Dnn.Platform/CONTRIBUTING.md

 * [Submit a ticket](https://github.com/dnnsoftware/Dnn.Platform/issues/new) for your issue, assuming one does not already exist.
 If you have the rights, you should assign yourself to the issue and click 'start progress' to indicate that the issue is underway.
 If you do not have that ability please add a comment noting that a pull request will be submitted for the issue, and the engineering team will handle the assignment.
 After review, if the pull request is accepted, we will mark the issue as resolved and assign it to a release so it can be QA'ed.
   * Clearly describe the issue including steps to reproduce when it is a bug.
   * Make sure you fill in the earliest version that you know has the issue.
+  * We have included an issue template which helps make sure all of the relevant information is included with the issue report.

 ## Fork the repository on GitHub

 If this is your first time working with Dnn:Platform.
 You will need to fork the repository to get your system configured for local development.

 * Click fork on the main Dnn:Platform project
 * Clone your fork locally with `git clone https://github.com/[username]/Dnn.Platform.git` replacing [username] with your account information.
 * Add the upstream connection so you can rebase and update your fork with `git remote add upstream https://github.com/dnnsoftware/Dnn.Platform.git`